Sujithkb24/Blog-Web-Application/README.md

 # Blog-Web-Application
-A simple web based application made purely using NodeJS, ExpressJS and EJS.
+A simple web based Project made purely using NodeJS, ExpressJS and EJS.

 Features :
   1) Create a Blog